LarryScottAE/LarryScottAE.github.io/tutorials/README.md

 <b>For MidiOrganize Software Version 1.5 installer (Windows 10+): &nbsp; /downloads/setupMidiOrganize-V1.5.exe</b><br>

 <b>Download instructions:</b><br>
-1: Click on the setup installer which will open a GIT download page.
+1: Click on the setup installer which will open a GIT download page. <br>
-2: Press "view raw" to start download.  (see screenshot 2 below)
+2: Press "view raw" to start download.  (see screenshot 2 below)<br>
-3: Select the latest installer by clicking on setup link
+3: Select the latest installer by clicking on setup link<br>
-4: Notice the download will appear in the original window, not the popup window (see screenshots below)
+4: Notice the download will appear in the original SierraDigitalAudio page, not the popup download page (see screenshots below)<br>

 ![RouterFace](https://github.com/user-attachments/assets/43c228e0-ff50-4296-8cb7-263a691db000) <br><br>